Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

       * **If any of these are not `UP`, then use [Local ISLE Installation: Troubleshooting](../install/install-Local-troubleshooting.md) to solve before continuing below.**
       <!---TODO: This could be confusing if (a) there are other, non-ISLE containers, or (b) the isle-varnish container is installed but intentionally not running, or (c) older exited ISLE containers that maybe should be removed. --->

-* In your web browser, enter your Staging site URL: `https://yourprojectnamehere-staging.institution.edu`
+* In your web browser, enter your Production site URL: `https://yourprojectnamehere.institution.edu`
   * **Please note:** You should not see any errors with respect to the SSL certifications, you should see a nice green lock padlock for the site security.
 If you see a red error or unknown SSL cert provider, you'll need to shut the containers down and review the previous steps taken especially if using Let's Encrypt.
 You may need to repeat those steps to get rid of the errors.

 ---

-### Step 15: On Remote Staging - Import the Local MySQL Drupal database
+### Step 15: On Remote Production - Import the Local MySQL Drupal database

 Prior to attempting this step, do consider the following: